openSVM/agave/docs/src/proposals/vote-signing-to-implement.md

 ---
-title: Secure Vote Signing
+titwe: secuwe vote signing
 ---

-## Secure Vote Signing
+## s-secuwe vote s-signing

-This design describes additional vote signing behavior that will make the process more secure.
+this d-design descwibes a-additionaw vote s-signing behaviow t-that wiww make t-the pwocess mowe s-secuwe. :3

-Currently, Solana implements a vote-signing service that evaluates each vote to ensure it does not violate a slashing condition.
-The service could potentially have different variations, depending on the hardware platform capabilities.
-In particular, it could be used in conjunction with a secure enclave \(such as SGX\).
-The enclave could generate an asymmetric key, exposing an API for user \(untrusted\) code to sign the vote transactions, while keeping the vote-signing private key in its protected memory.
+cuwwentwy, mya sowana impwements a vote-signing sewvice that evawuates each v-vote to ensuwe it does nyot viowate a swashing c-condition.
+OwO the sewvice couwd potentiawwy h-have diffewent vawiations, (ˆ ﻌ ˆ)♡ depending on the hawdwawe p-pwatfowm capabiwities. ʘwʘ in pawticuwaw, o.O i-it couwd be u-used in conjunction with a secuwe encwave \(such as sgx\).
+UwU the encwave couwd genewate a-an asymmetwic key, rawr x3 exposing an api fow usew \(untwusted\) code to sign the vote twansactions, 🥺 w-whiwe keeping the vote-signing p-pwivate key i-in its pwotected m-memowy.

-The following sections outline how this architecture would work:
+the fowwowing s-sections outwine how this awchitectuwe w-wouwd wowk:

-### Message Flow
+### message fwow

-1. The node initializes the enclave at startup
+1. :3 the nyode initiawizes t-the encwave at stawtup

-   - The enclave generates an asymmetric key and returns the public key to the
+   - the encwave genewates an asymmetwic key and wetuwns the pubwic k-key to the

-     node
+     nyode

-   - The keypair is ephemeral.
-A new keypair is generated on node bootup.
-A
+   - t-the keypaiw is e-ephemewaw. (ꈍᴗꈍ) a nyew k-keypaiw is genewated on nyode bootup. 🥺 a

-     new keypair might also be generated at runtime based on some to be determined
+     nyew keypaiw might a-awso be genewated a-at wuntime based on some to b-be detewmined

-     criteria.
+     c-cwitewia. (✿oωo)

-   - The enclave returns its attestation report to the node
+   - the encwave w-wetuwns its attestation wepowt t-to the nyode

-2. The node performs attestation of the enclave \(e.g using Intel's IAS APIs\)
+2. (U ﹏ U) the nyode pewfowms attestation o-of the encwave \(e.g using intew's i-ias apis\)

-   - The node ensures that the Secure Enclave is running on a TPM and is
+   - the nyode ensuwes t-that the secuwe e-encwave is wunning on a tpm and is

-     signed by a trusted party
+     signed by a twusted pawty

-3. The stakeholder of the node grants ephemeral key permission to use its stake.
+3. :3 the stakehowdew of the nyode gwants e-ephemewaw key pewmission t-to use its stake. ^^;;

-   This process is to be determined.
+   t-this pwocess is t-to be detewmined. rawr

-4. The node's untrusted, non-enclave software calls trusted enclave software
+4. t-the nyode's untwusted, 😳😳😳 nyon-encwave softwawe cawws twusted e-encwave softwawe

-   using its interface to sign transactions and other data.
+   using its intewface to sign twansactions and othew data. (✿oωo)

-   - In case of vote signing, the node needs to verify the PoH.
-The PoH
+   - i-in case of vote signing, OwO the n-nyode nyeeds to v-vewify the poh. ʘwʘ t-the poh

-     verification is an integral part of signing.
-The enclave would be
+     vewification is a-an integwaw pawt o-of signing. (ˆ ﻌ ˆ)♡ the e-encwave wouwd be

-     presented with some verifiable data to check before signing the vote.
+     p-pwesented with some vewifiabwe data to check b-befowe signing t-the vote.
+(U ﹏ U)

-   - The process of generating the verifiable data in untrusted space is to be determined
+   - t-the pwocess o-of genewating the v-vewifiabwe data in untwusted space is to be detewmined

-### PoH Verification
+### poh v-vewification

-1. When the node votes on an en entry `X`, there's a lockout period `N`, for
+1. UwU when the nyode votes on an en entwy `X`, XD thewe's a wockout pewiod `N`, ʘwʘ f-fow

-   which it cannot vote on a fork that does not contain `X` in its history.
+   which it cannot vote on a fowk that does nyot contain `X` i-in its histowy. rawr x3

-2. Every time the node votes on the derivative of `X`, say `X+y`, the lockout
+2. e-evewy time the n-nyode votes on the dewivative o-of `X`, ^^;; say `X+y`, ʘwʘ t-the wockout

-   period for `X` increases by a factor `F` \(i.e. the duration node cannot vote on
+   p-pewiod fow `X` incweases by a factow `F` \(i.e. the duwation nyode cannot vote o-on

-   a fork that does not contain `X` increases\).
+   a fowk that does nyot contain `X` i-incweases\).
+(U ﹏ U)

-   - The lockout period for `X+y` is still `N` until the node votes again.
+   - the wockout p-pewiod fow `X+y` i-is stiww `N` untiw the nyode votes again. (˘ω˘)

-3. The lockout period increment is capped \(e.g. factor `F` applies maximum 32
+3. t-the wockout p-pewiod incwement is capped \(e.g. (ꈍᴗꈍ) f-factow `F` a-appwies maximum 32

-   times\).
+   times\). /(^•ω•^)

-4. The signing enclave must not sign a vote that violates this policy.
-This
+4. the signing encwave must nyot s-sign a vote that v-viowates this powicy. >_< t-this

    means

-   - Enclave is initialized with `N`, `F` and `Factor cap`
+   - encwave i-is initiawized w-with `N`, `F` and `Factor cap`
-   - Enclave stores `Factor cap` number of entry IDs on which the node had
+   - encwave s-stowes `Factor cap` nyumbew of entwy ids on which the nyode had

-     previously voted
+     pweviouswy v-voted

-   - The sign request contains the entry ID for the new vote
+   - t-the sign wequest contains the entwy id fow t-the nyew vote
-   - Enclave verifies that new vote's entry ID is on the correct fork
+   - e-encwave vewifies that nyew vote's entwy id is on the cowwect f-fowk

-     \(following the rules \#1 and \#2 above\)
+     \(fowwowing the wuwes \#1 and \#2 above\)

-### Ancestor Verification
+### ancestow vewification

-This is alternate, albeit, less certain approach to verifying voting fork.
-1. The validator maintains an active set of nodes in the cluster 2.
-It observes the votes from the active set in the last voting period 3.
-It stores the ancestor/last_tick at which each node voted 4.
-It sends new vote request to vote-signing service
+t-this is awtewnate, σωσ awbeit, ^^;; wess cewtain appwoach t-to vewifying v-voting fowk. 😳 1. the vawidatow maintains an active set of nyodes i-in the cwustew 2. >_< i-it obsewves the votes fwom the active set in the wast voting pewiod 3. -.- i-it stowes the ancestow/wast_tick a-at which each nyode voted 4.
+UwU it sends nyew vote wequest t-to vote-signing sewvice

-- It includes previous votes from nodes in the active set, and their
+- it i-incwudes pwevious v-votes fwom nyodes in the active s-set, :3 and theiw

-  corresponding ancestors
+  cowwesponding a-ancestows

-  1. The signer checks if the previous votes contains a vote from the validator,
+  1. σωσ t-the signew checks i-if the pwevious votes contains a-a vote fwom the v-vawidatow, >w<

-     and the vote ancestor matches with majority of the nodes
+     and the vote ancestow matches w-with majowity o-of the nyodes

-- It signs the new vote if the check is successful
+- i-it signs the nyew vote if the check is successfuw
-- It asserts \(raises an alarm of some sort\) if the check is unsuccessful
+- i-it assewts \(waises an awawm o-of some sowt\) i-if the check is unsuccessfuw

-The premise is that the validator can be spoofed at most once to vote on incorrect data.
-If someone hijacks the validator and submits a vote request for bogus data, that vote will not be included in the PoH \(as it'll be rejected by the cluster\).
-The next time the validator sends a request to sign the vote, the signing service will detect that validator's last vote is missing \(as part of
+the pwemise is that the vawidatow c-can be spoofed a-at most once to v-vote on incowwect d-data. if someone hijacks the vawidatow a-and submits a vote wequest fow bogus data, (ˆ ﻌ ˆ)♡ that vote wiww nyot be incwuded in the poh \(as i-it'ww be wejected by the cwustew\). ʘwʘ t-the nyext time the vawidatow s-sends a wequest to sign the v-vote, :3 the signing sewvice wiww d-detect that vawidatow's w-wast vote i-is missing \(as p-pawt of

-## 5 above\).
+## 5 a-above\). (˘ω˘)

-### Fork determination
+### fowk detewmination

-Due to the fact that the enclave cannot process PoH, it has no direct knowledge of fork history of a submitted validator vote.
-Each enclave should be initiated with the current _active set_ of public keys.
-A validator should submit its current vote along with the votes of the active set \(including itself\) that it observed in the slot of its previous vote.
-In this way, the enclave can surmise the votes accompanying the validator's previous vote and thus the fork being voted on.
-This is not possible for the validator's initial submitted vote, as it will not have a 'previous' slot to reference.
-To account for this, a short voting freeze should apply until the second vote is submitted containing the votes within the active set, along with it's own vote, at the height of the initial vote.
+due to the fact that the encwave cannot pwocess poh, 😳😳😳 it has nyo diwect knowwedge o-of fowk histowy o-of a submitted v-vawidatow vote. rawr x3 each encwave shouwd b-be initiated with the cuwwent _active set_ of pubwic keys. (✿oωo) a-a vawidatow shouwd s-submit its cuwwent vote awong w-with the votes of the active set \(incwuding itsewf\) that it o-obsewved in the s-swot of its pwevious vote. (ˆ ﻌ ˆ)♡ in this w-way, :3 the encwave c-can suwmise the votes accompanying the vawidatow's pwevious vote and thus the f-fowk being voted o-on.
+(U ᵕ U❁) this is nyot p-possibwe fow t-the vawidatow's i-initiaw submitted vote, ^^;; as it wiww n-nyot have a 'pwevious' s-swot to wefewence. mya to a-account fow this, 😳😳😳 a-a showt voting fweeze shouwd a-appwy untiw the second vote is submitted containing t-the votes within the active s-set, OwO awong with i-it's own vote, rawr at the height of t-the initiaw vote.

-### Enclave configuration
+### encwave configuwation

-A staking client should be configurable to prevent voting on inactive forks.
-This mechanism should use the client's known active set `N_active` along with a threshold vote `N_vote` and a threshold depth `N_depth` to determine whether or not to continue voting on a submitted fork.
-This configuration should take the form of a rule such that the client will only vote on a fork if it observes more than `N_vote` at `N_depth`.
-Practically, this represents the client from confirming that it has observed some probability of economic finality of the submitted fork at a depth where an additional vote would create a lockout for an undesirable amount of time if that fork turns out not to be live.
+a s-staking cwient shouwd b-be configuwabwe t-to pwevent voting on inactive fowks.
+XD this mechanism shouwd u-use the cwient's known active set `N_active` awong with a thweshowd v-vote `N_vote` a-and a thweshowd depth `N_depth` t-to detewmine whethew ow nyot to c-continue voting o-on a submitted fowk.
+(U ﹏ U) this configuwation shouwd t-take the fowm of a wuwe such that the cwient wiww o-onwy vote on a-a fowk if it obsewves mowe than `N_vote` at `N_depth`. (˘ω˘) p-pwacticawwy, UwU this wepwesents the c-cwient fwom confiwming t-that it h-has obsewved some pwobabiwity of economic finawity of the submitted fowk at a depth whewe an additionaw vote wouwd cweate a wockout fow an undesiwabwe amount of time if that fowk tuwns out nyot to be wive. >_<

-### Challenges
+### c-chawwenges

-1. Generation of verifiable data in untrusted space for PoH verification in the
+1. σωσ g-genewation of vewifiabwe data in untwusted space f-fow poh vewification i-in the

-   enclave.
+   e-encwave. 🥺

-2. Need infrastructure for granting stake to an ephemeral key.
+2. nyeed infwastwuctuwe f-fow gwanting stake to an e-ephemewaw key. 🥺